andrew-aladev/test-images/README.md

 ## Build

-Packages are building using qemu static user, compilation is heavy.
+Packages for cross architectures are building using qemu static user, compilation is heavy.
 Recommended CPU is any modern one with >= `4 cores`.
 Max required RAM ~ `2 GB` per core.